Fluid-X/core/docs/whitepaper.draft.md

 ## 2 - Automated Market Makers

-Fundamentally, FluidX functions like other constant function AMMs such as Uniswap and Sushiswap.
+Fundamentally, FluidX functions like other constant function AMMs such as Uniswap and Sushi.
 The codebase for FluidX is a modified version of Uniswap, optimizing for super token compatibility.

 The following section outlines the existing AMM functionality and drawbacks.